How to see the northern lights

-The aurora borealis, or the northern lights as they are commonly known, have been visible across the northern parts of the UK over the last few days.
-Apparently caused by the largest solar storm the Earth has seen in the past six years, this rare phenomenon is spreading further south than usual.
-And the good news is, providing we are lucky enough to get clear skies, you may still have a chance to see them tonight…
+The aurora borealis, or the northern lights as they are commonly known, are sometimes visible across the northern parts of the UK.
+These are caused by large solar storm.
+And the good news is, providing we are lucky enough to get clear skies, you may have a chance to see them this month…

 The phenomenon is caused, partly, by a solar (geomagnetic) storm, which results in a rapid release of magnetic energy stored in the Sun’s atmosphere.
 The charged gas particles, caused by eruptions on the Sun, interact with the Earth’s magnetic field and are propelled towards the Earths’ poles.
 When the particles reach the super atmosphere the energy is given off as light – northern lights.
 The storm increases the likelihood of witnessing the northern lights phenomenon further south than is usually possible.

 Last time there was a major occurance of aurora borealis (northern lights) these sites in the UK proved particularly good places to watch it.

 To maximise your chances of seeing the aurora borealis follow these simple tips:

 - Try and go to an open rural area – you need a clear view of the sky, unobstructed by buildings, and where there is less light pollution from houses or industry

 - Check the weather forecast for clear conditions

 - Check the solar forecast for Northern Lights activity

 - You’re most likely to see the northern lights between 10pm to 2am.
 However, if this is past your bedtime, then there is still a chance that you might catch a glimpse earlier in the evening or if it’s still dark when you wake up in the morning.